Pilot Studies

 Purpose and Scope

-The I-STARR pilot program aims to spur and support exciting research advancing the evidence base on recovery housing for people who use medications for an opioid use disorder (MOUD).
+The I-STARR pilot program aims to spur and support exciting research advancing the evidence base on recovery housing for people who are being treated with medications for an opioid use disorder (MOUD).
 The program offers funding, training, and mentorship for investigators new to recovery housing research to conduct small research projects in this general area.
 The program is designed to launch competitive NIH R-mechanism proposals, and funds only pilot studies intended to provide preliminary data and experiences supporting such a proposal.

 Over a three-year period, the program will fund at least five studies of up to one year duration with total costs under $50,0000 each.